Hext's incredible Tokyo 2020 journey

 'It hasn't been an easy journey'

-Hext, who grew up in Truro, holds the British record in the S5 50m and 100m freestyle, as well as the SB4 100m backstroke and will swim all three events in Tokyo, as well as the S5 50m backstroke and possibly some relays.
+Hext, who grew up in Truro, holds the British record in the S5 50m and 100m freestyle, as well as the SB4 100m backstroke and will swim all three events in Tokyo, plus the S5 50m backstroke and possibly some relays.

 But with Covid-19 hampering preparations, Hext, who swims for Swindon ASC and trains with the British elite squad at the Manchester Aquatics Centre, had to be creative with her training sessions.